"ICE Raids Miss. Plant After $3.75 Million Sexual Harassment Settlement"

 A week before the raid on a Fresh Mark’s Salem facility, the Occupational Safety and Health Administration (OSHA) fined Fresh Mark $211,194 for three separate incidents in which proper guards for dangerous machinery were not in place.
 OSHA found that the lack of safety guards resulted in the death of an undocumented worker.

-From a August 1, 2018 AP article about the settlement:
+August 1, 2018 AP article about the settlement:

 The agreement was filed Tuesday in federal court, and a judge signed off on a three-year consent decree.
 Koch Foods has agreed to take specific actions to prevent future discrimination, including training and creating a hotline.